Watson1978/motion-deploygate/README.md

 end
 ```

-3. Run `rake archive` when deploy your app.
+Finally, run `rake archive` when deploy your app.
 Then, upload `./build/iPhoneOS-XXXX/your_app.ipa` to DeployGate.

 ## Contributing